-When did Girls That Create first come online?
+When did Girls That Create launch?

 I love your site’s purpose.
 How can I help support Girls That Create?